Productivity is a key metric in any business situation. When you and your employees are productive you reap these benefits:

 Keep Them Happy

 A happy employee is a productive employee.
 It’s simple as that.
-And there are tons of ways to keep your best employees happy at work and beyond.
+Here are some ways to keep your best employees happy at work and beyond:

 - Promote a solid work/life balance and streamlining their work experience